sanjaybasu/healthcare-ai-foundations/_chapters/chapter_05_deep_learning_healthcare.md

 $$\text{PE}(t, 2i+1) = \cos(t / 10000^{2i/d})$$

-where $t$ is the actual timestamp and $d$ is the embedding dimension.
+where $$t$$ is the actual timestamp and $$d$$ is the embedding dimension.
 This encoding allows the transformer to understand temporal relationships regardless of sampling irregularity.

 From an equity perspective, approaches that handle irregular sampling explicitly are preferable to imputation-based methods.
 Imputation assumes missing data are missing at random, but in healthcare, missingness is highly informative and systematically related to patient characteristics.
 Laboratory tests are ordered more frequently for sicker patients who can afford regular healthcare access.
 Vital signs are monitored continuously for insured patients in ICUs but intermittently for uninsured patients in emergency departments.
 Imputing missing values without accounting for these patterns risks introducing biases that disproportionately affect underserved populations.
 Models that explicitly represent observation times and adapt to varying sampling frequencies provide more equitable performance across diverse patient populations.